Saint Isidora: Behavior

-Meeting St Pitirim
+Meeting St. Pitirim

-According to Palladius, at this time, living in the desert as a hermit or anchorite was Saint Pitirim (also Piteroum) who was well known and respected.
-As he was praying one day, an Angel appeared to him and asked, "Why are you proud of yourself for being religious and dwelling in a place like this?
+According to Palladius, Saint Pitirim (also Piteroum) was living in the desert as a well-known and respected hermit or anchorite during Isidora's years at the monastery.
+As he was praying one day, an angel appeared to Saint Pitirim and asked, "Why are you proud of yourself for being religious and dwelling in a place like this?
 Do you want to see a woman who is more religious than you?
 Go to the monastery of the Tabennesi women and there you will find a woman wearing a crown on her head.
 She is better than you.
 For though she spars with so great a crowd, she has never let her heart go away from God.
 But you sit here and wander in imagination through the different cities."